 Can Lyme Disease Cause Seizures?
 Symptoms, Causes, and What to Know

-Seizures in Lyme disease may reflect neurologic involvement, neuroinflammation, or central nervous system infection, particularly when occurring alongside symptoms such as headache, fever, or confusion.
+Seizures in Lyme disease may reflect neurologic involvement, neuroinflammation, or direct infection—particularly when occurring alongside headache, fever, or confusion.

-In their article “Lyme neuroborreliosis: A case report,” Sayad and colleagues demonstrate that Lyme disease can, in fact, cause seizures.
-“Here, we present a case of neuroborreliosis with seizures as the first manifestation in a 55-year-old man.”
+In their article “Lyme neuroborreliosis: A case report,” Sayad and colleagues describe seizures as the first manifestation of Lyme disease in a 55-year-old man.

 The Week Before Seizures Began

-His initial symptoms began 1 week prior to his hospitalization and included a mild headache, low-grade fever, malaise, anorexia, and vomiting.
+Symptoms began one week prior to hospitalization and included headache, low-grade fever, malaise, anorexia, and vomiting.

-Four days before hospitalization, he had his first seizure and was prescribed an anti-convulsive medication and antibiotic.
+Four days later, he experienced his first seizure and was prescribed anti-seizure medication and antibiotics.

 The Diagnostic Process